 As part of the Launch Concierge, Pantheon performs an extensive review of the site - both static and manual analysis for best practices and performance concerns, along with load testing.
 Extensive, actionable reports are provided including recommendations for improving the site and ensuring a smooth site launch.

 A concern that we identified during this particular launch was the database was being used as Drupal's cache, and operations were happening at such a high volume and concurrency that even clearing the cache would take the entire site offline for minutes during peak traffic.

 We recommended they switch caching to use redis as a drop-in replacement for caching, which Pantheon provides as a service on most plans.
-Redis is optimized for high performance storage and retrieval, and the installation process takes just moments.
+Redis (now known as Object Cache on Pantheon) is optimized for high performance storage and retrieval, and the installation process takes just moments.

 The results were dramatic, and I've included some graphs from New Relic to show the difference.
 First, the most time consuming queries on the site; you can see when that overhead went away.